-When the word first got out about a decade ago that Bella Luna and the Milky Way Lounge might be leaving their Centre Street space, a lot of people in Jamaica Plain--and the Boston area in general--became worried and dismayed, as this combination Italian restaurant/lounge/bowling alley had been a JP institution for a good amount of time.
+When the word first got out more than a decade ago that Bella Luna and the Milky Way Lounge might be leaving their Centre Street space, a lot of people in Jamaica Plain--and the Greater Boston area in general--became a bit worried and dismayed, as this combination Italian restaurant/lounge/bowling alley had been a JP institution for a good amount of time.
 Well, the bowling alley is no longer around, but the rest of this quirky place remains in business, this time on Amory Street (near Egleston Square) in The Brewery, a beautifully restored historic building that oozes with charm and character.

 Bella Luna and the Milky Way share The Brewery with other businesses and offices, and now more closely share one single space (the old spot had the Milky Way downstairs and Bella Luna upstairs).
 To the left and toward the back is a funky bar with a handful of stools where folks can enjoy all kinds of drinks, including a number of microbrews.
 The dining area stretches mostly across the front, with many tables situated next to large windows looking out over the parking lot and the neighborhood.
 There is also a room in the back that includes more seating and an area where musicians and other entertainers can perform.
 Wii Sports and other games are offered in the Milky Way section of the space.
 The lighting throughout Bella Luna and the Milky Way includes an offbeat mix of lighted hanging stars and the type of ceiling spotlights you might find in an art gallery.
 On warmer evenings, an outdoor deck is situated to the right of the dining area, wrapping around the building's soaring chimney.

-It is great to see that Bella Luna and the Milky Way Lounge have survived and found a new home in The Brewery Complex.
+It is great to see that Bella Luna and the Milky Way Lounge survived and have been in their new home in The Brewery Complex for a number of years now.
 It is sad to see the bowling alley gone, but the new space has a ton of personality, the drink list is still interesting and varied, and the food remains as good, if not better, than before.
 Jamaica Plain residents can certainly breathe a sigh of relief, as a beloved place of theirs looks to continue thriving in this quirky Boston neighborhood for a long time to come.